…And Why The Time Is Now To Make the Commitment!

 1. As you get to know your neighbors better, you’ll get to know your town better.
 You will learn more about what your neighbors need and how your local government can be improved.

 2. Local public service can lead to service in larger arenas.
 Once you’ve earned your neighbors’ trust by serving them locally, they may well turn to you to take on even more responsibility.

 3. If people of faith don’t step up, people hostile to faith will.
 As a person with faith in God and a heart for service, you have work to do!

 When and How To Get Started

-More than two hundred New Hampshire towns hold elections at Town Meeting on March 12.
-In those municipalities, the filing period for candidates wishing to run for office begins this week, running from January 23 to February 1.
+More than two hundred New Hampshire towns hold elections on Town Meeting Day in March.
+In those municipalities,the filing period for candidates wishing to run for office is usually in late January.
 Other cities and towns hold town meetings, municipal elections, and school district elections on different dates.
 Check with your town clerk or municipal website for details.

 To learn more about your own town’s election schedule, contact your city or town clerk’s office.
 If you’re thinking of running for elective office, be sure to learn the dates for the filing period in order to have your name placed on the ballot.
 The clerk or your city/town’s web site might also have information on city/town boards for which vacancies are filled by appointees, with no election involved.

 The more you learn, the more you’ll see how important your public service can be!